Choosing between cutting your long hair short or growing out your short hair can feel stressful.

 Cold Weather or Hot Weather

-One very real influencing factor that most people overlook is your environment.
+One very real influencing factor that most people overlook is their environment.
 Do you live in a hot or cold climate?
 Long hair can be a pain in humid environments, while short hair isn’t always the best for cold areas.

 Keep that in mind as well when planning for seasonal haircuts; it’s best to try a shorter cut for summer and keep long hair in the winter.